 You don't trust the motives of others, assuming they're out for themselves or want to hurt you.
 This means people have to work hard to earn your trust, and you may perceive those who are different from you as threatening.

-You require things to be ideal to be acceptable, so people are seldom able to please you.
+You require things to be ideal and acceptable, so people are seldom able to please you.
 This perfectionism also means that you likely struggle to cope with inconsistency, especially in the behavior of others.

 You make quick, strong judgments, not looking for the context around other people's actions.
 Consequently, you may easily move from the thought “This person did something I think is wrong” to the belief “This person is morally bad.”

 As well as pushing people away after snap judgments, you may hear very little about the inner lives of those you are close to.
-Knowing you'll likely be unsympathetic, your loved ones will often avoid telling you their mistakes, trying to preserve your positive regard for them.
+Knowing you'll likely be unsympathetic, your loved ones may often avoid telling you their mistakes, as they could be trying to preserve your positive regard for them.

 Which one of these 10 common 'abundance blocks' are sabotaging the success you deserve?